-Explore with me lessons bring together critical thinking skills and subject matter from across the curriculum, which practice a range of activities including exciting experiments and investigations.
-They also present a new structure and vocabulary.
+Explore with me lessons bring in subject matter from across the curriculum using interesting photographs and text.
+They present a new structure and relevant vocabulary.
 In this lesson the children:

-- study a cross-curricular topic through photos and audio - learn appropriate language to discuss the topic - complete their own experiment, investigation or practical activity - explore other curriculum areas: math, science, art and social science - complete a critical thinking activity "on the page"
+- investigate a cross-curricular topic through photos, text and audio - learn appropriate language to discus the topic - explore other curriculum areas: math, science, social science, art, music, and physical education